 Lunch is also another great time for a midday walking workout.
 We don't need an hour to eat, and a vigorous lunchtime walk will actually help with digestion [source: Norman].
 However, a speedy saunter doesn't give us free license to eat whatever we want.
 Keep an eye on portion size and consider taking lunch around 1 p.m. to avoid an afternoon trip to the vending machine [source: Fenton].

 Ready to get started?
-We have lots more information on the next page.
+We have lots more information below.